FarmDyn/documentation/docs/template/plant_nutrition.md

 # Plant Nutrition

 !!! abstract
     The equations related to plant nutrition make sure that the nutrient need of crops is met.
 Nutrient need can be derived from N response functions or from planning data for fixed yield levels.
 Furthermore, FarmDyn is loosely connected to the crop modelling framework SIMPLACE which provides data on cropping activities.
-Needed nutrients are provided by manure and synthetic fertilizer.
+Needed nutrients are provided by manure and synthetic fertiliser.

 The template supports two differently detailed ways to account for plant nutrition need.